SC-DevTeam/bb-messages/README.md

 [Boom Beach] Protocol Definition Files
 =========================

-Through Supercell games' protocols, are messages that are passed between the client and server, in PDUs containing an integer message identifier and a binary patload.
+Through Supercell games' protocols, are messages that are passed between the client and server, in PDUs containing an integer message identifier and a binary payload.
 The files in this package are used to map the identifier to a message structure definition so that the binary payload can be parsed.

 The files have message structures, which are formatted in JSON for wide-range compatibility with other languages and allows for simple implementation of parsers.
 Each file is generally assigned a name for the data that the message carries.